 However, you can decide not to receive these messages at all.
 Or you can go in the other direction with some kinds of connections and have messages open up straight to a regular chat.
 Because the company combined the messaging platforms on Instagram and Facebook Messenger, there are also some options for communicating with Instagram followers you haven’t friended on Facebook.

 Facebook allows for some fine-tuning.
 You can make specific choices for different categories of people, such as friends of friends.

-On a browser: Go to Settings > Privacy > Under “How you get message requests,” and tap the various potential connections to choose how you want to be contacted.
+On a browser: Click your profile picture in the top right of the Facebook home page > Settings & privacy > Settings > Privacy > Under “How you get message requests,” tap the various potential connections to choose how you want to be contacted.

 Adjusting your Facebook settings is a great first step toward protecting your privacy.
 But the apps on your phone and the services you use online unite to form an entire data ecosystem, and you should take the whole picture into account.

 If you use Facebook’s—or now Meta’s—Instagram and WhatsApp, lock down your settings on those products, too.
 (And now that you’re on a roll, consider doing the same for other services, such as Google and even LinkedIn.)